Water Services Delivery Plans

 What support is available?

-The Department of Internal Affairs is available to support councils in the development of their Plans.
+The Department is available to support councils in the implementation of their Plans.
 This includes:

 - Holding virtual information sessions with councils to provide information and guidance